 - Over the past 30 years I have written several hundred articles on travel, culture and environment in Norwegian and international magazines and newspapers

 *Quote from the book’s preface, written by editor J. B.Tourtellot National Geographic Society: “With this book Arild Molstad reports not only on the enjoyment of travel, but also on the effects tourism has on the places we visit.
 The enormous, growing size and impact of tourism makes this book incredibly important.”

 Travel & Tourism

-- i have organised a number of international seminar on sustainable tourism , featuring prominent speakers present from around the world.
-Also, I have been responsible for auctions, whose funds have gone to fighting sexploitation of children in Asia.
+- He has have organised a number of international seminar on sustainable tourism , featuring prominent speakers present from around the world.
+Also, he has been responsible for auctions, whose funds have gone to fighting sexploitation of children in Asia.